-- (c) Prompt-based fine-tuning with demonstrations (our approach) - "Traditional": pre-train with MLM loss (guessing masked words) on unlabeled corpus, then fine-tune on task-specific labeled data. - Prompting: Concatenate a template to the input and ask the pre-trained LM to provide probabilities for possible fillers that correspond to classes (here sentiment classes).
+(c) Prompt-based fine-tuning with demonstrations (our approach)

+- "Traditional": pre-train (e.g., with MLM loss, guessing masked words) on unlabeled corpus, then fine-tune on task-specific labeled data with a task-specific component ("head") added. - Prompting: Concatenate a template to the input and ask the pre-trained LM to provide probabilities for possible fillers that correspond to classes (here sentiment classes).
 No fine-tuning!
-No labeled task-specific dataset! - Possibly provide a few demonstrations too in the input. - But which prompts (templates, fillers) work best?
+No labeled task-specific dataset! - Possibly provide a few demonstrations too in the input. - O Which prompts (templates, fillers) work best?
 Prompt engineering...